A new swimming pool for Worcester

 Additional funding for the scheme is being provided by the Heart of Worcestershire College, which will benefit from access to and extensive use of a number of facilities during term time including half of the sports hall, studios and new dedicated classrooms.

 The facilities have been designed with full input from funders and partner and stakeholder organisations including Sport England, The County Sports Partnership, Heart of Worcestershire College, The Amateur Swimming Association, Worcester Swimming Club, and Disability Sport Worcester.

-The new pool is being built by Worcestershire-based developer Speller Metcalfe and will be operated by Freedom Leisure, which has been awarded a 10-year contract to manage all the Council’s sport and leisure centres.
+The new pool has been built by Worcestershire-based developer Speller Metcalfe and is operated by Freedom Leisure, which has been awarded a 10-year contract to manage all the Council’s sport and leisure centres.